Jan Broekman: Life and work

-Broekman, born February 16, 1931, in Voorburg, Netherlands, lives since 1968 in Belgium.
+Broekman, born 16 February 1931 in Voorburg, Netherlands, has resided in Belgium since 1968.
 He studied Sociology and Law at the Rijksuniversiteit Leiden and Philosophy and Psychiatry at the Georg-August-Universität in Göttingen, Germany.
-His PhD promotion was in 1961 when he defended a thesis "Faktisches und Transzendentales Ego bei Edmund Husserl" written under the direction of Hermann Wein.
-That book was published 1963 by Martinus Nijhoff, The Hague, in the Series "Phaenomenologica" Vol. 12 and entitled "Phänomenologie und Egologie".
+His PhD promotion was in 1961 when he defended his thesis "Faktisches und Transzendentales Ego bei Edmund Husserl", written under the direction of Hermann Wein (1912–1981).
+It was published in 1963 by Martinus Nijhoff, The Hague, in the Series "Phaenomenologica", Vol. 12, entitled "Phänomenologie und Egologie".

 From 1961 until 1966 Broekman was Vice Director of the Haagse Sociale Academie, where he taught Philosophy and Social Sciences.
 From 1966 until 1968 he was Associate Professor Aesthetics and Contemporary Philosophy at the University of Amsterdam.
 In those years he also taught aesthetics and philosophy at the Academies for Architecture in Amsterdam and Rotterdam, where he participated in discussions with well-known architects on the foundations of their profession.
 From 1968 until his retirement in 1996 he was Ordinary Professor Contemporary Philosophy at the Institute of Philosophy, University of Leuven and Ordinary Professor Philosophy and Theory of Law at the Faculty of Law of the KU Leuven in Belgium.
 In 1971 he established in the Law Faculty the "Instituut voor Grondslagenonderzoek van het Recht" [Institute for Research into the Foundations of Law].
 From 1988 to 1994 he was dean and respectively pro-dean of the Law Faculty.

 Inspired by the series "Kolleg Philosophie" of Karl Alber Verlag, Freiburg i.
 Br., Germany, Broekman published 1971 his "Strukturalismus.
 Moskau-Prag-Paris", edited 1974 in English in the "Synthese Library", Vol. 65 by Reidel Publishing Cie.
 He was visiting professor at the University of Cape Town in South Africa in 1972, lecturing on Marxism and Structuralism and presented his "Structuralism in Sociology : Its Theory And Application" to "The Association For Sociology in Southern Africa" in Durban, SA.
 From 1977 on he edited at the Alber Verlag, Germany, the encyclopedic series "Kolleg Rechtstheorie" he drafted with Meinolf Wewel.
 In that series he published in 1979 his "Recht und Anthropologie" [Law and Anthropology], in which the image of man was unveiled as a major constitutive factor in law.
 From here, new determinations pertaining to the constitution of law, to legal theory as well as to legal practice became feasible.
 The book was foundational for research into the field of legal semiotics, which Broekman unfolded in the second decade of the 21st century.

 From 1975 until 1979 Broekman directed with Hans-Georg Gadamer, Ante Pažanin and Bernard Waldenfels the Project and Courses "Phänomenologie und Marxismus" at the Inter-University Center in Dubrovnik (Croatia).
 Four Volumes resulted from its conferences; they were published by Suhrkamp Verlag in German, two volumes were published in Japanese (1982) and one in English (1984) (See §3).